Important information about T‑Mobile’s Broadband Internet Access Services and T‑Mobile’s Open Internet Disclosures

 T-Mobile offers mobile Broadband Internet Access Services for smartphones, basic phones, tablets, netbooks, USB modems, mobile hotspots and other wireless devices over our 2G, 3G and 4G broadband networks.
 Your data plan may feature a designated allotment of high-speed data, after which your data speed may be reduced or your data access may be suspended for the remainder of the billing cycle.
 If your data plan features a designated allotment of high-speed data, certain uses of the network may not count against that allotment.

-Many of our plans include video optimization features which, when connected to the cellular network, deliver a DVD quality (typically 480p or better) video experience at up to 1.5Mbps with minimal buffering while streaming.
+Many of our plans include video optimization features which, when connected to the cellular network, deliver a DVD quality (typically 480p) video experience at up to 1.5Mbps with minimal buffering while streaming.
 Customers may choose a plan where this feature is always enabled (T-Mobile ONE), with the option to add on a native-resolution video feature for an additional charge, disabling optimization on device (“HD Day Pass”) or on device and via tethering (T-Mobile ONE Plus™).
-Customers may also choose plans that offer video optimization as a customer-controlled feature that can be disabled or enabled at any time (“Binge On”), so that when enabled, their high-speed data lasts longer.
+Customers may also have plans that offer video optimization as a customer-controlled feature that can be disabled or enabled at any time (“Binge On”), so that when enabled, their high-speed data lasts longer.
 Some qualifying video providers may choose to self-optimize their video content or opt-out of the Binge On program, see listing.
 The Binge On optimization technology is not applied to the video services of these providers; video from these services will stream at native resolution, and high-speed data consumption will continue as if Binge On were not enabled.
 Additional information, including technical criteria for Binge On program participation is found here.
+Customers who have plans which are no longer for sale may have different video features available, and should check www.myT-Mobile.com for more information.

 For more information about our current data plans for our services, including prices, terms, and conditions, high-speed data allotments and other features, please see the following: